#eye #eye

 This command just simply shows those columns that you have specified.
 You can see that in the top right corner, it says “df[187 x 4]” which means that this selected data has 187 rows and 4 columns.

 Now, let’s filter to just look at cases of deaths and recovered just in Italy.
-We will also use the summarise() command in order to get the total number of recovered and deaths. summarise() function can be used to do basic arithmetic of different variables.
+We’ll filter to just rows corresponding to Italy and use summarise() to calculate the total number of recovered and deaths.

 R